traversc/stringfish/README.md

 ![](vignettes/bench_v2.png "bench_v2")

-Yes you are reading the graph correctly: some functions in `stringfish` are more than an order of magnitude faster than base R operations with a bit of multithreading (and sometimes without any multithreading).
+Yes you are reading the graph correctly: some functions in `stringfish` are more than an order of magnitude faster than vectorized base R operations (and even faster with some build in multithreading).
 On large text datasets, this can turn minutes of computation into seconds.

 ## Currently implemented functions